 Yuichi Saito is fascinated by popular Japanese shows.
 At the workshop of Kobe Shu (Saitama), which he has been attending since 2002, he began graphic work around these television programs, methodically writing, in a broad gesture, the title of each of them.
 His drawings have since then reached a degree of visual abstraction of great intensity.
 More recently, he has undertaken work on the mo character of the hiragana alphabet: its repetitions reveal his emotional states.
 His work has been shown in the collections of the Museum of Everything, at MONA, in Tasmania, and during the closing exhibition of the maison rouge (France): L’envol ou Le rêve de voler.
+An important part of his work has been donated to the Centre Pompidou in 2021.

 Yuichi Saito attends the art workshop for mentally handicapped adults in Kobo Shu, Saitama Prefecture.
 Since 2002, when he began his work, Saito has shown a sole interest in calligraphy and the production of written works, unlike many artists in the workshop who prefer painting.